 Homefront: Microsoft’s Marketing Plot

 Homefront, a game all about Unified Korea’s takeover of the world.
-Microsoft is putting some major marketing muscle behind Homefront in the form of exclusive DLC and a limited edition console bundle that is available exclusively and also in limited numbers at Web20ranker.com site.
-You can also take the help of a marketing agency like Web Chimpy for getting affordable marketing services, which will help your business to grow.
+Microsoft is putting some major marketing muscle behind Homefront in the form of exclusive DLC and a limited edition console bundle.
 But why would Microsoft do this with an unproven IP?
 Hit the jump for a complete analysis.

 When I first saw the backstory trailer for Homefront, I was 100% interested.
 Sure, it’s “just another war game“, but it was one with a compelling story.
 I felt a need to fight for my country and defend the home front!
 As time went by, some initial thoughts on Homefront were released on gaming sites, and I started to become skeptical of the game’s quality.
 I felt like it’d turn out to be an all-star story with D-rated gameplay.
 As my interest in the game declined, Microsoft had a ‘big surprise announcement’.
 They announced that DLC for Homefront would appear first, (dramatic pause), on the Xbox 360.
 This news completely blew me away.
 Homefront, a new IP from an unproven developer (Kaos Studios), and a publisher (THQ) that is known for publishing wrestling games, not AAA shooters, gets backing from Microsoft before the game is released!
 Now today, Microsoft puts another rock in the pile – there will be a limited edition Homefront console bundle.
 WHAT!
 Let’s quickly go through the limited edition hardware bundles, it’s a short list.